 You can also add tags to your training material to improve its searchability in your platform’s global search.
 Some tags may be automatically generated based on the content of your asset, as understood by your platform using artificial intelligence (note that this only works for English, Spanish, French, German, Italian and Portuguese content).
 You can edit or remove tags at any time, with a limit of 15 tags per training material and of 32 characters per tag (find out more about taggable content types).
 Please note that, for security reasons, the platform artificial intelligence does not access private content (that is, content requiring authentication to be accessed) and can thus automatically generate tags only for public content.
 When uploading private content, we suggest you add tags manually.

 Please Note: Auto-tagging is not supported for LTI content.

 Finally, select the view mode for the training material in the course player: inline, lightbox, new window or browser, or fullscreen.
 When you’re finished, move to the Additional Info tab on the left side of the page.
 Choose a thumbnail, or upload your own.
 You can also add a short description in the corresponding text box.
 When you’re finished, press Save Changes.

 The training material will now appear in the list on the course’s training materials page.
 From here, you can select the menu item at the end of the training material’s row.
 Then, you can edit or delete the training material, push the training material to the Central Repository, or manage the training material's advanced settings or prerequisites.
 Once a user has completed the training material and you want to view its tracking, access the course's report.

 Registering the LTI Resource

 Once on this page, press the Play button to activate the Learner View.
-Once the course player appears, select the training material, then follow the steps outlined in your interface to register the object.
+Once the course player appears, select the training material, then follow the steps outlined in your interface to register it.
 This process will vary, depending on the resource of your content.
 Once you’ve completed the registration process, the training material can be played by all users.

-Docebo calculates the Oauth signature for LTI training material according to the IMS guidelines.
+Docebo calculates the OAuth signature for LTI training material according to the IMS guidelines.
 Find out more.